-- Tight compartment in the muscle due to inflammation
+- A tight compartment in the muscle due to inflammation

 Muscle soreness is a side effect of the repair process that develops in response to microscopic muscle damage (ACSM and Crossfit Journal).
-To repair this micro damage from all your hard work in training the body initiates an inflammatory response to initiate the healing response.
-With DOMS you will feel soreness, aching, tightness and muscle tenderness upon palpation (Petrofsky et al).
+To repair this microdamage from all your hard work in training the body initiates an inflammatory response to initiate the healing response.
+With DOMS you will feel soreness, aching, tightness and muscle tenderness upon palpation (Petrofsky et al., 2013).
 This pain won’t last forever it’s just a natural response to training, but there are ways we can reduce the intensity of this muscle soreness.

-In this blog we are going to target our Glutes.
-There are plenty of ways to help target muscle soreness and here are some ideas below.
-Enjoy!
+In this blog, we are going to target our Glutes.
+There are plenty of ways to help target muscle soreness and below are some ideas:

 - Knee to chest with rotation